United States Senate Representatives for Texas

 is the representative for district 35.
 He supports clean energy and is in favor of efforts to address climate change.

 As an active member of the House Sustainable Energy and Environment Coalition and the Safe Climate Caucus, I strongly oppose President Trump’s disastrous choice to withdraw from the Paris Climate Agreement.
 He abandons American families to the growing harm of climate change and surrenders leadership on renewable energy to foreign competitors, like China and Germany. - Lloyd Doggett

 District 36: Brian Babin represents district 36.
-He has never voted in favor of the environment.
-He is against measures to address climate change, and supported Trump's decision to exit the Paris agreement on climate.
-Several candidates are lining up for the 2018 race.
+He has stood against the environment when voting in Congress.
+He has been against measures to address climate change with regulation, and supported Trump's decision to exit the Paris agreement on climate.